pa11y/pa11y/README.md

 pa11y --ignore warning --ignore notice http://example.com
 ```

 Pa11y can also ignore notices, warnings, and errors up to a threshold number.
 This might be useful if you're using CI and don't want to break your build.
-The following example will return exit code 0 on a page with 9 errors, and return exit code 2 on a page with 11 errors.
+The following example will return exit code 0 on a page with 9 errors, and return exit code 2 on a page with 10 or more errors.

 ```
 pa11y --threshold 10 http://example.com